Narotam-Mishra/react-native-learning/ReadMe.txt

 7). installation and configuration is completed, now we can create the main component ,

 # We can see an icon to toggle the drawer from left.
 It is also possible to toggle the screen programmatically.

+## Lec 79 - Drawer Navigation Options (2:00)

+# Drawer navigation options to customize its appearance using `options` prop,

+# the title specified in `options` prop will get rendered as the header title as well as the drawer label.